The-AI-Alliance/open-trusted-data-initiative/docs/catalog/other_datasets.markdown

 > PubChem is a free to use database with most of the data readily available for download.
 Exceptions may exist in cases where licensing agreements prevent our data contributors from allowing bulk downloads of some data sets.
 >
-> Please consult the NCBI Policies and Disclaimers webpage (https://www.ncbi.nlm.nih.gov/home/about/policies/){:target="_blank"} and the NLM Web Policies webpage (https://www.nlm.nih.gov/web_policies.html){:target="_blank"}.
+> Please consult the NCBI [Policies and Disclaimers](https://www.ncbi.nlm.nih.gov/home/about/policies/){:target="_blank"} webpage and the [NLM Web Policies](https://www.nlm.nih.gov/web_policies.html){:target="_blank"} webpage.
 >
-> The data in PubChem comes from hundreds of data contributors (https://pubchem.ncbi.nlm.nih.gov/source/){:target="_blank"}.
+> The data in PubChem comes from hundreds of data [contributors](https://pubchem.ncbi.nlm.nih.gov/source/){:target="_blank"}.
 A data source may provide explicit data license information.
 One should check with the PubChem data source for the most current data licensing information.
 >
 > PubChem strives to make clear the data provenance of all content.
 Within a given data table row or beneath provided content, the data provenance is provided.
 For example, this data shows Medical Subject Headings (MeSH) as the data source for the assertion of a chemical being a “Fibrinolytic Agent”:

 ## Text

+### Common Pile

+Another large open dataset, _Common Pile_ ([announcement](https://huggingface.co/blog/common-pile/common-pile-v0p1-announcement){:target="_blank"}, [HF location](https://huggingface.co/common-pile){:target="_blank"}, [Paper](https://github.com/r-three/common-pile/blob/main/paper.pdf){:target="_blank"}, [Code](https://github.com/r-three/common-pile){:target="_blank"}), was published in June 2025 by a consortium of researchers from University of Toronto, Vector Institute, Hugging Face, EleutherAI, The Allen Institute for Artificial Intelligence, Teraflop AI, Cornell University, University of Maryland College Park, MIT, CMU, Lila Sciences, Lawrence Livermore National Laboratory, etc. See also the PleIAs' [Common Corpus]({{site.baseurl}}/catalog/contributors/#pleias) datasat.

+The Common Pile collaborators used 1 trillion and 2 trillion token subsets of Common Pile as [training datasets](https://huggingface.co/datasets/common-pile/comma_v0.1_training_dataset){:target="_blank"} for two models, [Comma-v0.1-1t](https://huggingface.co/common-pile/comma-v0.1-1t){:target="_blank"} and [Comma-v0.1-2t](https://huggingface.co/common-pile/comma-v0.1-2t){:target="_blank"}, respectively.
+Both are 7B parameter models.

+> **NOTE:** Because this dataset is published in Hugging Face, it will appear in our catalog soon.

 ### Institutional Data Initiative